replane-dev/replane/README.md

 - PostgreSQL (tested with 17; 14+ should work)
 - Node.js 22+ and pnpm (for running from source)
-- One OAuth provider for sign‑in (GitHub or Okta)
+- One or more OAuth providers for sign‑in (GitHub, GitLab, Google, or Okta)

 ## Self‑hosting with Docker